Ansible playbook for Kubernetes cluster installation on Linux

 - Please install Ansible on the machine where you plan to run the playbook if you haven't done so already.

-- Prepare the cluster nodes by installing even a minimal package set of any of the above Linux distributions.
+- Prepare the cluster nodes by installing any of the above mentioned supported Linux distributions, even with a minimal installation.

 - Please ensure that you have DNS set up that resolves all the involved hosts, or update the host files on all hosts with the necessary entries for each involved host.

-- Create a common Linux user on all cluster nodes to be used for the cluster.
+- Create a common Linux user on all cluster nodes, which will be used for the cluster installation.

-- Enable passwordless SSH authentication from the Ansible host to all cluster nodes.
+- Enable passwordless SSH authentication from the Ansible host to all cluster nodes using the common user created earlier.

-- Ensure that the common user has sudo privileges without a password on all cluster nodes.
+- Ensure the common user has passwordless sudo privileges on all cluster nodes.

 - csi-driver-nfs